dartmouth-dltg/local_contexts_projects/README.md

 - Project ID - the id of the project from the Local Contexts Hub (required)
 - Project Name - a user supplied name for easy linking (required)
 - Hub Project Public or Discoverable? - a boolean which indicates whether the Local Contexts Hub project has a public facing view.
 Defaults to true and should be checked for public or discoverable projects.
+- Project API Key - an API key associated with this project if it is different from your base API key (optional)

 Once you have created one or more projects, you can then link one or more to a record type of your choice.